Crédit Mobilier: Creation, development and collapse

 The prohibition was a severe blow to the institution.
 In 1856, its dividends did not exceed 22%; in 1857, they were only 5%.
+Further blows were dealt to the bank's equilibrium by the revelation of fraudulent billing practices--remembered as the Credit Mobilier scandal--conducted through the shell company Credit Mobilier of America during the construction of the Union Pacific Railroad.
+This fracas with the transcontinental ralilroad's financing sunk the company's stock, and is generally remembered as a prime specimen of the financial misconduct that sparked the long depression.
 Several attempts to resuscitate its credit failed, and finally, in November 1871, it was reorganized with a new board of management.
 In 1877, its assets were 77,000,000 francs, but its shares, the par value of which was 500 francs, sold for 200 francs only.
 During 1878–79, the capital was first reduced to 32,000,000 francs, and then increased to 40,000,000.
 In 1884, it was for a second time reduced to 30,000,000 francs, but the company never regained its losses.